FusionAuth/fusionauth-site/site/_posts/2022-10-07-illustrative-mathematics.md

 **Dan:** Do you focus primarily on the USA or other countries?
 Are there any local laws about student data you have to abide by?

 **Dylan:** We don't necessarily target the USA but it is the biggest consumer of our curriculum.

 As far as student data, we don't store any of that!

 We've been pretty strategic in what data we store and consume so this isn't really an issue for us in our current model.

 **Dan:** How do you use FusionAuth?
 OAuth?
 User management?
 Social sign-on?
 Something else?

 **Dylan:** We are currently using FusionAuth to secure content that only teachers should see!

+> ... the FusionAuth cost is about half of the alternatives.

 **Dan:** What problems did we solve for you?